Yeshiva Toras Moshe: Staff

-The senior faculty also include another student of Rabbi Joseph B. Soloveitchik: Rabbi Michel Shurkin, as well as Rabbi Yehuda Abramowitz, a student of Rabbi Nochum Partzovitz, and Rabbi Zev Klein, a student of Rabbi Abba Berman.
+The senior faculty also include another student of Rabbi Joseph B. Soloveitchik: Rabbi Michel Shurkin, as well as Rabbi Yehuda Abramowitz, a student of Rabbi Ahron Soloveichik Rabbi Nochum Partzovitz, & the Novominsker Rebbe and Rabbi Zev Klein, a student of Rabbi Abba Berman.
 Rabbi Shurkin has written three volumes of transcriptions of the Talmud lectures of Rabbi Joseph Soloveitchik.

 One of the senior faculty, Rabbi Mosheh Twersky, was murdered along with four others in a terrorist attack on the morning of 18 November 2014 while praying in the Kehilat Bnei Torah synagogue in Har Nof, in the 2014 Jerusalem synagogue massacre.

 Studies

 Students

 All of the students are English-speaking.
 The vast majority come from all parts of the United States.
 There is also a large amount of English boys, and some South Africans and Canadians.

 Reb Reuven Schwartz who is an author of over 70 Seforim is an alumnus.

 In keeping with the yeshiva's philosophy of building personal connections between staff and students, many alumni remain connected to the yeshiva after graduation.
 Some yeshiva lecturers send copies of their shiurim (Torah lectures) to current and former students, while the yeshiva hosts regular reunions and fund-raising gatherings.
 In 2009 the yeshiva took both current and former students on a trip to the former Torah centers of Brisk and Volozhin to mark the 80th anniversary of the arrival of Rabbi Moshe Soloveitchik in America.